Paul E. Ison

-Paul Edward Ison (October 8, 1916 – October 3, 2001) was a United States Marine Corps infantryman featured in an iconic World War II photograph shot by photographer Bob Bailey during the Battle of Okinawa on May 10, 1945, in which the crouching Ison is seen running across "Death Valley" while dodging heavy machine gun fire.
+Paul Edward Ison (October 8, 1916 – October 3, 2001) was a United States Marine Corps infantryman featured in an iconic World War II photograph shot by photographer Private Bob Bailey during the Battle of Okinawa on May 10, 1945, in which the crouching Ison is seen running across "Death Valley" while dodging heavy machine gun fire.

 Biography

 An Ashland, Kentucky native born on October 8, 1916, Paul E. Ison was initially denied enlistment into the U.S. military, as he was a married father of four children.
 He assisted the war effort making shell casings at a factory in Cincinnati, Ohio.
 As the war raged on, restrictions gradually eased allowing him to enlist as a private in the Marine Corps at the age of 28.
 Because he was older, other Marines gave him the nickname "Pop".

 He completed recruit training at Marine Corps Base San Diego and was assigned to the Fifth Marine Regiment, First Marine Division bound for the war already being waged in the Pacific.
 By the spring of 1945, he was trained as a demolitionist/flamethrower aboard the USS McCracken heading for Okinawa, a small island located south of Japan in the Ryukyu Chain.

 In 1945, Okinawa grew in strategic importance for both sides.
 Situated less than 350 miles from mainland Japan, The Japanese had military airfields on the island and saw Okinawa as their last stronghold outside of Imperial Japan; the United States saw Okinawa as the final stepping stone in their island hopping campaign and final mustering point prior to an all out invasion of mainland Japan.
 It was the culminating point of the war in the Pacific and home to some of the fiercest fighting.

-On the morning of May 10th, eleven days after the 1st Marine Division entered the fray, Ison was part of a four-man team with Lima Company, 3rd Battalion, 5th Marines ordered to first go to the rear to pick up 96 pounds of dynamite, then take his team up to the line to set charges that would knock out defensive pillboxes and positions.
-In route to the objective area, he and his team would have to cross a draw located between two hills commanded by the Japanese known as "Death Valley".
+On the morning of May 10, eleven days after the 1st Marine Division entered the fray, Ison was part of a four-man team with L Company, 3rd Battalion, 5th Marines ordered to first go to the rear to pick up 96 pounds of dynamite, then take his team up to the line to set charges that would knock out defensive pillboxes and positions.
+En route to the objective area, he and his team would have to cross a draw located between two hills commanded by the Japanese known as "Death Valley".